-Oil Type \\\\\ Use only oil with RON 424 classification or AeroShell Sport Plus 4 10W-40 as coolants can not be mixed with water!
+Oil Type Use only oil with RON 424 classification or AeroShell Sport Plus 4 10W-40 as

-Coolant Type Conventional coolant for aluminium engines, mixed with water (mix ratio 1:1) - see
+Coolant Type Conventional coolant for aluminium engines, mixed with water (mix ratio 1:1) - see coolants are not to be mixed with water!

-Rotax operation manual.
-In case of mix ratio is 1:1, the freezing point is -38°C. Water-less coolants e.g. Evans or Aero Cool 180 can be applied as an option.
+Rotax manual.
+In case of mix ratio is 1:1, the freezing point is -38°C.

+Water-less coolant (e.g. Evans or Aero Cool 180) can be applied as an option.
 These

-The engine characteristics, operation and maintenance instructions are preferentially directed by Rotax Operation Manual.
-Informations listed in appropriate Rotax engine manual are preferential to this manual.
+The engine characteristics, operation and maintenance are preferentially directed by appropriate Operating Manual of the engine manufacturer.
+Informations listed in appropriate engine manual are preferential to this manual.

-ROTAX 914 UL is not certified aviation engine.
+ROTAX 912 ULS is not certified aviation engine.
 Any engine failure may occur at any time.